HackerspaceMumbai/goog11ty/posts/Domain-Design.md

 ![Impact Mapping](/img/blog/ImpactMapping_fin.png)

-> "Make your vision so clear that your fears become irrelevant. - Unknown"
+> "Make your vision so clear that your fears become irrelevant."

 You can follow the progress of this project on [Azure DevOps](https://bit.ly/2YHTZgq)